Liverpool in hot water with UEFA

-UEFA confirmed on Wednesday (AEST) disciplinary proceedings have been opened against both clubs in connection with clashes between supporters.
+UEFA confirmed on Wednesday (NZST) disciplinary proceedings have been opened against both clubs in connection with clashes between supporters.

 Liverpool is additionally under investigation for the throwing of objects and setting off of fireworks during the game.